speediedan/finetuning-scheduler/docs/source/advanced/fsdp_scheduled_fine_tuning.rst

 Basic Scheduled Fine-Tuning with FSDP
 *************************************

-Beginning with PyTorch version ``2.1.0``, the effective constraints FSDP imposed on fine-tuning schedules were substantially relaxed.
 As you'll see below, scheduled fine-tuning with FSDP is pretty straightforward!
 All one need do:

 1. Pass ``use_orig_params`` to the FSDP strategy configuration.
 2. Provide a simple ``auto_wrap_policy`` configuration (not technically required but almost always desired).